 In addition, many construction companies want their heavy equipment operators to have a commercial driver's license (CDL).
 You may not require a CDL to operate the equipment, but operators typically double as equipment transporters -- getting the machine to the job site -- which often requires a CDL.

-Listed below are metro areas ranked by the popularity of jobs for Construction Equipment Operators relative to the population of the city, as of 2008.
+Listed below are metro areas ranked by the popularity of jobs for Construction Equipment Operators relative to the population of the city.
 Salary data was obtained from the U.S. Bureau of Labor Statistics.